Code-Institute-Submissions/sp-fitness/README.md

 Uncle Ruckus: The Boondocks
 Summer Smith: Rick & Morty

-### media
+### Media
-The Photos on this site are all from sources with permition to use, share or modify Find out if I need to find where each photo came from.
+The photos on this website were obtained through searching images on google with right to use, share and modify.

 ### Acknoledgements
 I received inspiration from my mentor Gerard, who suggested the use of the carousel and the modal.